Talking About Your Psoriasis to Others

 6. Accept yourself with psoriasis.

 If people respect and care about you, they will be understanding and sympathetic.
 If someone has a problem with the fact that you have psoriasis, remember that it's their problem, not yours.
-"No one is perfect," says Nelligan.
+"No one is perfect," Nelligan says.
 "All of us have issues.
 If someone can't accept you for who you are, then the relationship isn't meant to be."